Aleksandre1337/aws-python-s3/README.md

   - `delete`: Delete the website configuration from the specified bucket.
 - `--inspire`: Generate and display or upload a random quote to S3 bucket from the specified author.
 Arguments: `author`, `flag (save or show)`.
 - `--create-website`: Create a website in an S3 bucket from a website source directory (Usually includes css, javascript, image files and folders) (Arguments: bucket_name, sourcedir)
+- `--get-file-stats`: Retrieve statistics about the files in a specified S3 bucket.
+This includes information about the file extensions and their usage amount used in the bucket.
+To use this argument, you need to provide the name of the bucket as an argument.
+For example: `--get-file-stats my_bucket_name`
+- `--get-all-stats`: Retrieve comprehensive statistics about a specified S3 bucket.
+This includes the total size of all files in the bucket.
+To use this argument, you need to provide the name of the bucket as an argument.
+For example: `--get-all-stats my_bucket_name`
+- `--encrypt-bucket`: Enable encryption for a specified S3 bucket.
+This will ensure that all data stored in the bucket is encrypted for added security.
+To use this argument, you need to provide the name of the bucket as an argument.
+For example: `--encrypt-bucket my_bucket_name`

 To use these commands, run the script with the desired command and its arguments.
 For example, to list all buckets, you would run: